jonyfs/eventstore/README.md

-# Implement EventStore
+# EventStore Example

-In this challenge, you will create a class that implements the `EventStore` interface.
+In this example, I created a class that implements the `EventStore` interface.

 ```java